Skip to main content

 Best for: Researchers who need AI answers grounded in their own curated sources

-Atlas takes a different approach to the hallucination problem.
+Atlas academic research workspace takes a different approach to the hallucination problem.
 Instead of searching the web or a public database, Atlas works with the sources you upload.
 PDFs, articles, web pages, and notes become the knowledge base that the AI draws from.
 Every answer cites specific passages from your documents.
 Trusted by students and researchers at top universities, Atlas is a knowledge workspace where the AI can only reference what you have provided.

 How it prevents hallucinations: